evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ### Charge port

 The location of the charge port is on the [right front side](../../../../technology/charging/connectors/#front-side).
-This makes it easy for charge stations that you parks beside.
-The connector types varies between the different markets.
+This location makes it easy to charge stations where you park side into the charger.
+The connector types vary between the different markets.
 This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}